LujhCoconut/LujhCoconut/README.md

 ## Hi there 👋

+My name is Jiahao Lu(卢佳豪).
+I am currently a first-year master student in Artificial Intelligence at Xiamen University(XMU).
+My specific research focus is computer architecture and operating system.

+🔭 I’m currently working on tiered/heterogeneous memory system and memory reliability.
+I'm also interested in LLM memory management and communication.

+📫 How to reach me: **[email]** `lujhcoconut@foxmail.com`  **[WeChat]** `Zephyr_Coconut`

 <!--
 **LujhCoconut/LujhCoconut** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.